The Historic Yellowstone Trail

 August 2016

-The Old Blewett Pass Highway became part of the Yellowstone Trail in 1925, connecting Peshastin to the north and the junction of US-97 and SR-970 (Lauderdale Junction) to the south.
-This 13-mile stretch of the highway was a scenic yet nerve-wracking route, featuring 248 curves on a narrow road that hugged the side of a mountain, ascending to a summit 4,061 feet above sea level.
-Today, this section has been bypassed by a newer highway.
+The Old Blewett Pass Highway became part of the Yellowstone Trail in 1925, connecting Dryden and Peshastin at the north end and the junction of US-97 and SR-970 (Lauderdale Junction) to the south.
+About midway between these two points is a 13-mile stretch of the old highway which was a scenic yet nerve-wracking route, featuring 248 curves on a narrow road that hugged the side of a mountain, ascending to a summit 4,061 feet above sea level.
+Today, this section has been bypassed by the newer highway.

 In 1916, the Leavenworth Echo quoted a Mrs. Durban, who recounted her harrowing experience: "The scenery was simply grand, affording many thrills, as the car glides along with one fender almost scraping the bank, which is perpendicular on one side, and the other fender apparently sticking out over a precipice, making one instinctively lean toward the bank and hold your breath."

-The Blewett Highway became part of the Yellowstone Trail in 1925, after the route shifted to follow the Sunset Highway across Washington State.
-The highway originally began as an Indigenous trail.
-In the 1870s, after gold was discovered in the Swauk Valley, miners used these trails to reach the camps.
-By 1891, a wagon road was constructed along the trail, with miners contributing one week of labor per month to build it.
+Blewett Pass became part of the Sunset Highway in 1922 and the Yellowstone Trail in 1925 following that state highway across Washington State.
+The highway originally began as an Indigenous trail, but in the 1870s, after gold was discovered in the Swauk Valley, miners used these trails to reach the camps.
+By 1891, a wagon road was constructed along the trail from the south, with miners contributing one week of labor per month to build it.
 The road was completed from Cle Elum to Peshastin by 1898.
 By the mid-1910s, automobiles were crossing Blewett Pass, and in 1922, the road was integrated into the Sunset Highway.

 In 1956, the route was modernized and rerouted over what was then called Swauk Pass, though locals began referring to it as Blewett Pass, a name that officially stuck in 1995.
 The original Blewett Pass, part of the old highway, was subsequently renamed "Old Blewett Pass."